 Compared to many tourism destinations of a similar profile, Ribble Valley has relatively few actual paid-entry tourist attractions.
-There are a couple of farm or animal parks plus a few heritage attractions but the area is more dominated by non-paid entry destinations like garden centres, galleries, walks, picnic areas and retail based opportunities.
-There are also some attractions which are linked within tourism complexes.
-This overall picture does create limitations for attracting families, not least the apparent lack of all-weather facilities.
+There are a couple of farm or animal parks plus a few heritage attractions, such as Clitheroe Museum, but the area is more dominated by non-paid entry destinations like garden centres, galleries, walks, picnic areas and retail based opportunities.
+There are also some attractions located within tourism complexes.
+This overall picture creates limitations for attracting families, not least the lack of all-weather facilities.
 All attractions, paid and non-paid entry, add to the vibrancy of the area for tourism and what is yet again evident is the quality of these experiences.